dijasila/GPAW/doc/exercises/dcdft/dcdft.rst

 and use the script available from https://molmod.ugent.be/deltacodesdft to calculate the Delta factors.

-* How well the obtained values agree with the references?
+* How well do the obtained values agree with the references?
   Do you think they can be further improved
   (hint: check out https://wiki.fysik.dtu.dk/gpaw/setups/dcdft.html)?
   Do you agree with Karl Popper?